misiektoja/lol_monitor/README.md

 # lol_monitor

-lol_monitor is a Python script which allows for real-time monitoring of LoL (League of Legends) players activity.
+lol_monitor is a Python tool which allows for real-time monitoring of LoL (League of Legends) players activities.

 ## Features